 - A. All specimens will be collected in a medically approved manner by a trained person under medically approved conditions. - 1.
 Urine specimens will be obtained in a manner that provides integrity of the specimen and concern for the employee. - 2.
 Only sterile vials provided by the medical facility for tests shall be used for specimens. - B. Specimen Amount Required.
 A minimum of 60 milliliters of urine and/or a minimum of 20 milliliters of blood is required for chemical screenings.
 This will afford sufficient amounts for Department testing and that of an employee, should he/she desire a re-test. - C. All blood or urine specimens will be sent to the testing laboratory.
-To insure confidentiality, labeling of specimens will include only the employee's code number. - D. Approved Testing Facility.

-- The facility used by the Department will: - a.
-Be required to perform all required testing.
+To insure confidentiality, labeling of specimens will include only the employee's code number. - D. Approved Testing Facility. - 1.
+The facility used by the Department will: - a.
+Be required to perform all required testing. - b.

-- b.
 Provide a secure area to accommodate specimens. - 2.
 The Department will have the right to inspect the facility to ascertain compliance with its requirement.
 This right also applies to the Association. - E. All initial and confirmation tests shall be at Department expense.
 Initial and confirmation tests will be done by approved medical standardized tests. - F. A member having a confirmed positive screening may request to have an additional test conducted at his/her expense and at a laboratory of his/her choice. - 1.
 A written request to the Chief must be made within three business days after the employee was advised of the test results. - 2.
 The sealed specimen will be transmitted to the employee's requested laboratory at his/her expense. - 3.
-Written retest results will be provided to the Chief by the employee within ten days after the specimen was delivered to the employee's selected laboratory. - 7.
-BREATH ANALYSIS - A. The supervisor(s) may utilize either or both the preliminary breath test and the intoxilyzer as appropriate in his/her investigation with results documented in his/her investigation. - B. All testing will be in compliance with accepted procedures.
-Such tests will not be the sole determinant for warranting further tests. - 8.
-SCREENING RESULTS - A. All correspondence from any laboratory addressed to the Chief will immediately be forwarded to that office. - B. All results will be CONFIDENTIAL, with dissemination limited to those having the expressed consent of the Chief and as required in counseling or treatment. - C. All confirmed positive specimens will be retained for identification purposes at the City's authorized laboratory for six months unless notified by the Chief authorizing otherwise.
-Employees who have a separate test shall also be required to retain that result for six months.
+Written retest results will be provided to the Chief by the employee within ten days after the specimen was delivered to the employee's selected laboratory.

+7. BREATH ANALYSIS

+- A. The supervisor(s) may utilize either or both the preliminary breath test and the intoxilyzer as appropriate in his/her investigation with results documented in his/her investigation. - B. All testing will be in compliance with accepted procedures.
+Such tests will not be the sole determinant for warranting further tests.